 Human-Centered Design (HCD) is a process that follows three steps: DISCOVER, CREATE, and DELIVER.
 There are many ways to refer to these steps, but the core idea is that the process is rooted in creativity, empathy, and most importantly, experimenting and trying out different ideas for designing to context.
 HCD supports WASH activities, such as product design or social and behavior change strategies, by making them more user-centered and sustainable.

-Visit the PRO-WASH page to learn more about WASH interventions through capacity strengthening, knowledge-sharing, and applied WASH research opportunities.
+Please visit the PRO-WASH & SCALE page to learn more about additional capacity strengthening, knowledge-sharing, and applied research opportunities.

 Resources and Materials